Last updated: June 26, 2026. All scoring mechanics, voting strategies, and theme tips reflect the current 2026 version of Dress To Impress.

 Dressing Phase Strategy: Minute-by-Minute

-The dressing phase typically lasts 2-3 minutes depending on the server.
-Here is how to use that time effectively:
+The dressing phase typically lasts two to three minutes depending on the server.
+Here’s how to use that time effectively.

 Voting Phase: How to Get Higher Votes

 Your runway performance directly influences the votes you receive.
-Here is how to maximize your presentation:
+Here’s how to maximize your presentation.

 | Voter Behavior | How to Appeal to It |